 To prevent any shipped or FBA (AFN) fulfilled orders from inadvertently being sent for fulfillment a second time, make certain you do not have any other fulfillment or shipping integrations set to automatically submit all orders.
 You can check this by going into any other fulfillment integrations you have enabled in your store and looking for a setting like this:

-Once this rule is in place, make sure any other rules submitting orders for fulfillment are not pulling orders from the Closed folder, or from whichever folder you chose for these AFN orders.
+Once this rule is in place, make sure any other rules submitting orders for fulfillment are not pulling orders from the folder you chose for these AFN orders.

-You can also include a safety condition to exclude AFN orders in any rules that are submitting unfulfilled orders to an integration or vendor:
+You can also include a safety filter to exclude AFN orders in any rules that are submitting unfulfilled orders to an integration or vendor:

-Given the customizable nature of the rule builder, there are many different ways possible to set up rules to prevent these orders from being sent for fulfillment.
+There are many ways to set up rules to prevent these orders from being sent for fulfillment.
 If you need help with this, please contact Order Desk support.